itsabhishekolkha/Unscene/README.md

 ### Step 3: Grant Permissions
 - `1.` Go to `System Settings > Privacy & Security > Accessibility` and enable Unscene for shortcuts.
-- `2.` Optionally, allow Screen Recording for multi-display features.

 ---

 ## 🌟 About Unscene

 Unscene is a lightweight, stylish app designed to keep your macOS desktop fresh with beautiful wallpapers.
-Pulling from curated Google Drive folders, it offers a clutter-free way to enjoy Nature, Abstract, or custom blends—automatically or on demand.
+It offers a clutter-free way to enjoy Nature, Abstract, or custom blends—automatically or on demand.

 `Why It Exists:`
 - To bring effortless wallpaper updates to your Mac.